zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/saml.md

 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

+{{% alert color="warning" %}}
+This document explains the configuration and usage of the SAML module for versions 3.6.15 and below.
+Documentation for version 4.0.0 will be available soon.
+{{% /alert %}}

 ## Introduction

 The [SAML](https://marketplace.mendix.com/link/component/1174/) module can be used to give end-users access to your Mendix application based on their identity in your Identity Provider (IdP).
 A Mendix application that uses the SAML SSO module will delegate user login to your Identity Provider using SAML 2.0.